Foundation Degree Community Football Coaching and Development

 DD to include at least one A Level in Science, Mathematics, Physical Education or Psychology but to exclude General Studies.
 Level 1 in football coaching or equivalent foundation level football coaching qualification from a football (NGB)

-Grade C and DE at A Level to include at least one Science, Mathematics, Physical Education or Psychology subject but to exclude General Studies.
+Grade D and D at A Level to include at least one Science, Mathematics, Physical Education or Psychology subject but to exclude General Studies.
 Level 1 in football coaching or equivalent foundation level football coaching qualification from a football (NGB)

-BTEC Diploma Merit Merit in a relevant subject.
-Level 1 in football coaching or equivalent foundation level football coaching qualification from a football (NGB)
+BTEC Diploma Merit Pass or BTEC Extended Diploma Merit Pass Pass in a relevant subject.
+Level 1 in football coaching or equivalent foundation level football coaching qualification from a football (NGB).

 Pass IB Diploma or two IB Certficates at Higher level.
 Level 1 in football coaching or equivalent foundation level football coaching qualification from a football (NGB)

-GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances Other: You will also need an enhanced DBS check.
+GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.